ez-framework/lucidity/README.md

 * Popular metrics SaaS like NR or DD are frequently impacted by the sheer weight of their own data.
 Not to mention they are extremely expensive when you have a lot of data.
 Do you really need to pay that much for 0.5% data you looked at?

 * Embedded databases are rising in popularity, maybe they are now ready to handle analytical volume.

+## Random Notes

+1. If we can push the memory consumption real small, I think this can be a generic IoT platform.
+However I am pessimistic about being able to cut the RAM consumption down while still being performant.